-RUSSIAN ART+CULTURE publishes the Official Guide to Russian Art Week in London, coinciding with the June and November auctions of Russian Art at Sotheby’s, Christie’s, MacDougall’s and Bonhams – which attract Anyone Who’s Anyone in the Russian art world.
-The Guide is available across London free of charge – from the Courtauld Institute to the Russian Embassy via the Saatchi Gallery, leading auction houses, business centres, restaurants and de luxe hotels, including The Dorchester, Claridge’s and the Ritz.
-Russian Art Weeks is usually inaugurated with Gala Evening at a prestige Mayfair location attended by journalists, key players in the art world, and members of the Russian business and diplomatic élite.
+RUSSIAN ART+CULTURE publishes the official guide to Russian Art Week in London, coinciding with the June and November auctions of Russian Art at Sotheby’s, Christie’s, MacDougall’s and Bonhams – which attract anyone who is anyone in the Russian Art world.
+The Guide is available across London free of charge – from the Courtauld Institute to the Russian Embassy via the Saatchi Gallery, leading auction houses, business centres, restaurants and de luxe hotels, including The Dorchester, Claridge’s and The Ritz.
+Russian Art Week is usually inaugurated with gala evening at a prestige Mayfair location attended by journalists, key players in the art world, and members of the Russian business and diplomatic élite.

 This year RUSSIAN ART+CULTURE announced new plans for development and expanding its coverage to contemporary Russian art, art law and for running a number of new ambitious projects.

 Owner, Natasha Butterwick

 Natasha has over 20 years experience in the art world in Russia and the UK.
 She graduated from the Moscow State Institute of Economics and Statistics (Engineering and Mathematics), after which she studied Fine and Decorative Art at Christie’s Education after moving to London in 2001.
 She established a fine art business in Moscow dealing in applied arts, Russian paintings and drawings of 19th- and 20th-centuries.
 She is an avid art collector and is passionate about music, literature and psychology.
 Her recent acquisition of RA&C fits well with her extensive range of contacts and personal interests.

 Editor, Irene Kukota